This article was scientifically fact-checked by Human Sexuality expert Dr. Laurie Mintz.

 During masturbation, this can involve use of fingers, butt plugs, or dildos combined with any of the above techniques or on their own.
 What is most important to remember when incorporating anal play into your self-pleasure is to use lubricant, never to use something vaginally after it has been used anally unless it has been thoroughly washed (or covered with a condom) and to only use products anally that have a flared base, lest you’re keen to make an awkward trip to the emergency room.

 The benefits of masturbation, aside from the mental and physical health benefits, are such that the let us explore our bodies and desires in a relaxed, low pressure situation, which ultimately makes us more confident to tell our partner what we want and need.
-As well, never underestimate the power of indulging in ‘me-time’ to not only help take the edge of sexual desire if you’re abstaining from sex, or to serve as an appetizer for the main event!
+As well, never underestimate the power of indulging in ‘me-time’ to rev up your sexual desire.
+The more sex you have, including with yourself, the more sex you want!